Jan Malakhovski (oxij)

 On alternatives

-If you think you have a better solution to a problem mentioned in notes or solved by a piece of software I use, please inform me about it.
+If you think you have a better solution to a problem mentioned in my notes or solved by a piece of my software or the software I use and mention in one of my notes, please inform me about it.
 I will probably link to the thing from the relevant page on this site and/or from the relevant project’s documentation, depending.

 Sponsor me, transactionally